 The move from the medical to the social model of disability is a main driver of the legal shift from a welfare or social security law model towards anti-discrimination or equality law.
 Such laws intend to challenge segregation and exclusion as forms of discrimination against people with disabilities, usually requiring social institutions (governments, corporations, educational institutions, individuals, etc.) to reduce or eliminate discrimination.
-The other pivotal driver to the integration of disability rights in law in many countries is the United Nations Convention on the Rights of Persons with Disabilities, discussed in section 6.1.1.
+The other pivotal driver to the integration of disability rights in law in many countries is the United Nations Convention on the Rights of Persons with Disabilities, discussed in Domain Three: A2 (page 55).